kubeflow/website/content/docs/started/getting-started-gke.md

 Run the following steps to deploy Kubeflow:

-1. Run the following script to download `kfctl.sh`
+1. Run the following script to download `kfctl.sh`:

     ```
     mkdir ${KUBEFLOW_SRC}